 Description of the problem- Lower Granite trash rake crane needs to be replaced to ensure future operational reliability.
 This work is scheduled to be completed April 4, 2023.
 Once the new crane is installed and tested the old crane will be disassembled and removed.
 Due to the footprint required for crane disassembly and removal this non-routine construction activity will take place on the south intake deck within 100’ of the fish ladder exit.
 No excessive noise or vibrations that would impact fish passage are expected during the demolition.

+The contactor identified there may be scheduling conflicts that will push crane demolition to be completed the week of May 4, 2021.
+Due to uncertainties with contract schedules with the new crane installation and possible weather-related delays, demolition completion may shift in either direction.

 Type of outage required- No outages are required.